rachel-barrett/electron-elm-parcel-hello-world/README.md

 5. Separate into main and renderer processes
 6. Use separate directories for main and renderer processes
-7. Make main and renderer process communicate with ipc.
+7. Make main and renderer process communicate via ipc.